 Over 1500 schools positively impacted to date

-The Center for Positive Education (formerly PositiveEducator.org) was founded by Emiliya Zhivtoyovska (The Flourishing Center) and Renee Jain (GoZen!).
+The Center for Positive Education (formerly PositiveEducator.org) was founded by Emiliya Zhivotovskaya (The Flourishing Center) and Renee Jain (GoZen!).
 Both of these entrepreneurial psychology pioneers have their Masters in Applied Positive Psychology from UPenn.
 Emiliya was part of the team who, under Martin Seligman, innovated the science of Positive Education at Geelong Grammar School (GGS).
 In 2017, after seeing a need to help educators and students be more proactive about their wellbeing, they began certifying educators.
-Tamara was the inaugural Canadian Regional director for GGS's Institute of Positive Education and has spent the past few years working with schools and teachers across Canada, USA and Australia.

-When the three of us came together we recognized that there was a need to create policy and standards for the science and application of Positive Education.
-With that in mind we have recently launched the Center for Positive Education whose mission will be to educate and certify teachers but on a grander scale, we will offer a designation of “Positive Education Certified School” to schools who meet a standard.
+We recognized that there was a need to create policy and standards for the science and application of Positive Education.
+With that in mind we have recently launched the Center for Positive Education whose mission is to educate and certify teachers but on a grander scale, we will offer a designation of “Positive Education Certified School” to schools who meet a standard.
 This standard in a work in progress- we are creating an advisory board of researchers, experts in each domain of Positive Education as well as flagship schools.
 Together we will attempt to wrap a North American standard around the recommendations from the World Government Summit on how to implement Positive Education.
 Their recommendations include:

 - Contextual and cultural immersion an understanding